mykelalvis/FT/Traveller/WORKING/Mongoose/Robot Handbook.md

 and for particularly toxic or radioactive by-products these nanos might require special licensing and handling.
-Costs are a range, with the most common contaminants in a region costing the least to clean- up.
+Costs are a range, with the most common contaminants in a region costing the least to clean-up.
 Unique nanos developed for novel contaminants could cost up to Cr100000 per package.

 Environmental nanos often act as catalysts, using